 Recognizing the long-term nature of these investments, this relative performance will be measured over a period of multiple market cycles.
-As a result, the Treasurer's Office has adopted a long-term total return strategy for ILGIF investments.
+As a result, the Treasurer has adopted a long-term total return strategy for ILGIF investments.
 As such, ILGIF assets will be managed on a total return basis.
-While the Treasurer's Office recognizes the importance of the preservation of capital, it also adheres to the principle that varying degrees of investment risk are generally remunerated with compensating returns in the long term.
+While the Treasurer recognizes the importance of the preservation of capital, it also adheres to the principle that varying degrees of investment risk are generally remunerated with compensating returns in the long term.

-To evaluate performance, the Treasurer's Office will use a target Internal Rate of Return ("IRR") and portfolio benchmarking.
+To evaluate performance, the Treasurer will use a target Internal Rate of Return ("IRR") and portfolio benchmarking.
 The goal will be to create and utilize a customized benchmark that incorporates benchmark data from the Cambridge All Private Equity ("PE") benchmark service and Preqin.
 As ILGIF's asset mix becomes apparent during the commitment period, a review shall be conducted to assess whether use of a blended benchmark is more appropriate for performance measurement purposes.
 Furthermore, the Investment Advisor shall perform and report benchmark comparisons against pertinent public market equivalents ("PMEs").

 - b) Diversification In order to achieve ILGIF investment objectives, investments shall be diversified so as to minimize the risk of loss.
 A long-term focus on investment results, as well as prudent diversification and active oversight, will be the primary risk control mechanisms.
 Diversification shall chiefly be considered along the following lines: (1) strategy; (2) industry sector; (3) size of investment; (4) investment stage; (5) vintage year; (6) geographic location; (7) fund managers; (8) underlying portfolio companies; and (9) business model. - c) Strategy Classifications ILGIF investments may be classified by strategy, including, but not limited to the following: - 1.
 Venture Capital; - 2.
-Private Credit Mezzanine, Senior Credit, Distressed; - 3.
+Private Credit Mezzanine, Senior Credit, Distressed, Venture Debt; - 3.
 Buyout Acquisition; and - 4.
-Growth. - d) Small Business Investment Companies There is a goal to invest monies in qualified fund managers that participate in the U.S. Small Business Administration's ("SBA") Small Business Investment Companies ("SBIC") Program (15 U.S.C..
-14B), because of the SBA's commitment of up to \$2 of debt for every \$1 an SBIC raises from investors, subject to a cap of \$150 million. - e) Cost-Efficiency and Fee Transparency The Treasurer's Office, the Advisory Council, and its contractors shall seek to minimize any fees or costs that diminish from the total assets or value of ILGIF.
-Furthermore, the Treasurer's Office and its contractors shall strive to achieve full transparency by delineating fees and expenses. - f) Encouraging Additional Investments and Investor Focus in Illinois Technology-Enabled Businesses The Treasurer's Office, the Advisory Council, and any contractors servicing ILGIF shall encourage the investment and philanthropic community to explore and monitor investment opportunities in Illinois technology-enabled businesses in tandem with the Treasurer's Office.
-This may include hosting investor forums, facilitating meetings between investors and the Treasurer's Office, or various other efforts. - g) Diversity among Fund Managers Section 30 of the State Treasurer Act declares that it is the policy of the Treasurer's Office to promote and encourage the use of businesses owned by or under the control of qualified veterans of the armed forces of the United States, qualified service-disabled veterans, minority persons, women, or persons with a disability ("MWVD Persons") and sets forth the aspirational goal of directing 25% of the total dollar amount of funds under management, purchases of investment securities, and other contracts to businesses owned by or under the control of MWVD Persons.
+Growth. - d) Small Business Investment Companies There is a goal to invest monies in qualified fund managers that participate in the U.S. Small Business Administration's ("SBA") Small Business Investment Companies ("SBIC") Program (15 U.S.C.
+14B), because of the SBA's commitment of up to \$2 of debt for every \$1 an SBIC raises from investors, subject to a cap of \$150 million. - e) Cost-Efficiency and Fee Transparency The Treasurer and its contractors shall seek to minimize any fees or costs that diminish from the total assets or value of ILGIF.
+Furthermore, the Treasurer and its contractors shall strive to achieve full transparency by delineating fees and expenses. - f) Encouraging Additional Investments and Investor Focus in Illinois Technology-Enabled Businesses The Treasurer and any contractors servicing ILGIF shall encourage the investment and philanthropic community to explore and monitor investment opportunities in Illinois technology-enabled businesses in tandem with the Treasurer.
+This may include hosting investor forums, facilitating meetings between investors and the Treasurer, or various other efforts. - g) Diversity among Fund Managers According to the Illinois State Treasurer Act, 15 ILCS 505/30(c) it shall be the aspirational goal of the Treasurer to promote and encourage the use of businesses owned by or under the control of qualified veterans of the armed forces of the United States, qualified service-disabled veterans, minority persons, women, or persons with a disability ("MWVD Persons") of not less than 25% of the total dollar amount of funds under management, purchases of investment securities, and other contracts to businesses owned by or under the control of MWVD Persons.